NYU IT NYU-NET Operational Principles

-ITS runs an HTTP/HTTPS web proxy server for specific use cases.
+NYU IT runs an HTTP/HTTPS web proxy server for specific use cases.
 Application proxy servers can consume a large amount of bandwidth on the network and pose a security risk to NYU-NET unless extremely carefully managed.
-Departments that have a business case that requires the installation of a proxy server must first contact ITS to develop a solution that does not adversely impact NYU-NET.
+Departments that have a business case that requires the installation of a proxy server must first contact NYU IT to develop a solution that does not adversely impact NYU-NET.

-You may not run any services (FTP services, listservers, publish MP3s using files sharing sites, etc.) via a ResNet (residence hall) connection except http servers.
-Web servers are allowed on the wired ResNet network, but must follow guidelines on the legal and policy requirements for the use of copyrighted materials at NYU, including the Educational and Research Uses of Copyrighted Materials Policy Statement.
+You may not run any services (FTP services, listservers, publish MP3s using files sharing sites, etc.) via Network Connections except http servers.
+Web servers are allowed on the wired network, but must follow guidelines on the legal and policy requirements for the use of copyrighted materials at NYU, including the Educational and Research Uses of Copyrighted Materials Policy Statement.

-High-bandwidth projects or activities, including streaming video, videoconferencing, and backup services, should be planned and conducted in coordination with ITS COS.
-In particular, projects that require the use of the University's external connections, such as Internet connections and Research and Education connections, must be coordinated with ITS COS, since these connections are shared among all members of the NYU community.
+High-bandwidth projects or activities, including streaming video, videoconferencing, and backup services, should be planned and conducted in coordination with NYU IT.
+In particular, projects that require the use of the University's external connections, such as Internet connections and Research and Education connections, must be coordinated with NYU IT, since these connections are shared among all members of the NYU community.